By Clara López, member of the Baud team.

 Fourth key: value and price

-In an increasingly complex world, or as some call it, VUCA, a growing majority of the workforce is engaged in exchanging high-value services.
+In an increasingly complex world, or as some call it, VUCA, a growing majority of the working population is engaged in the exchange of high-value services.
 This situation further complicates the discussion on 'the price of things'.

-We consider a product or service expensive or cheap based on the value we attribute to it.
+We consider a product or service expensive or cheap depending on the value we attribute to it.
 If it is valuable to us, we will accept a higher price.
-And we achieve value through quality brand work and at all levels.
-These types of brands mean companies, projecting their own mix beyond the sector.
-But even more, these types of brands open new business opportunities, the famous blue oceans in which they have the ability to initiate a didactics, develop a value, and set a price.
-An example of this are the new bubble rooms under the stars that exponentially multiply the price compared to a traditional room.
+And we achieve value through quality branding at all levels.
+These types of brands signify companies, projecting their own mix beyond the sector.
+But more than that, these types of brands open up new business opportunities, the famous blue oceans where you have the ability to initiate a didactic, develop a value, and establish a price.
+An example of this is the new bubble rooms under the stars that multiply exponentially the price compared to a traditional room.

-A well-built brand and model will have the ability to establish a fair price adjusted to the value of the business, providing it with the necessary oxygen to work in the direction of quality tourism, sustainable for the town and its workers and neighbors.
+A well-constructed brand and model will have the capacity to establish a fair price and adjusted to the value of the business, providing it with the necessary oxygen to work in the direction of quality tourism, sustainable for the locality and its workers and neighbors.

-Beyond the classic and the current, you must find your own.
+Beyond the classic and the current, one must find one's own.

 Fifth key: professionalized resilience

 Tourism is one of the most resilient sectors.
-Traditionally affected by unforeseeable circumstances ranging from climate change to the most serious catastrophes, it is used to fluctuations that prevent one year from being the same as another.
+Traditionally affected by unpredictable circumstances ranging from climate change to the most serious catastrophes, it is accustomed to fluctuations that prevent one year from being the same as another.

-Now the sector must redefine its resilience, support it in analysis and its new tools such as Big Data or Business Intelligence, as well as creativity and vision, to make better decisions in real time.
-Professional steps that escape from trial and error and ensure to the maximum the path of survival and growth in an increasingly complex environment.
+The sector must now redefine its resilience, relying on analysis and new tools such as Big Data or Business Intelligence, as well as creativity and vision, to make better decisions in real time.
+Professional steps that flee from trial and error and ensure maximum survival and growth in an increasingly complex environment.

-Being prepared is useless if you are not prepared.
+Being prepared is no good if you don't stay prepared.

-A safe, comfortable, sustainable, innovative, social, valuable, resilient and professional tourism.
+A safe, comfortable, sustainable, innovative, social, valuable, resilient and professionalized tourism.
 A strong tourism that is even capable of pulling high-value industries such as science, education, technology, agriculture and livestock, architecture, telecommunications or energy.
-Like the aerospace or military sector they pulled their own industries, later contributing to many other sectors.
+As the aerospace or military sector pulled their own industries, contributing later to so many other sectors.

-A strong and renewed tourism in favor of an Industry Made In Spain.
+A strong and renewed tourism in favor of a Made In Spain Industry.

-Achieved with profound actions from all the actors involved.
-Why Any change to be successful depends at the same time on state regulation, good work and communication from companies, and individual responsibility.
-States and companies are on the move, are we also running as individuals?
-For example, are we willing to travel to Rome without going to the Sistine Chapel?
-Or to pay more for a hotel with a home automation system designed by local engineers?
+Achieved with profound actions by all the actors involved.
+Because Any successful change depends at the same time on government regulation, good work and communication by companies, and individual responsibility.
+States and companies are on the move, are we also on the move as individuals?
+For example, are we willing to travel to Rome without going to the Sistine Chapel, or pay more for a hotel with a home automation system designed by local engineers?

-On the part of the Consultants, we will continue working for the different agents, helping them to signify themselves, create new models and act with professionalism and resilience, overcoming together, with the strength and courage of always, this and any other challenge that lies ahead. .
+As consultants, we will continue to work for the various stakeholders, helping them to make a difference, create new models and act with professionalism and resilience, overcoming together, with the strength and courage we have always shown, this and any other challenge that may come our way.

 _